Where to See July 4 Fireworks In and Around L.A. This Year

 WHEN: July 2-4, doors at 5:30 p.m., event at 7:30 p.m.

-WHAT: The Hollywood Bowl hosts a fireworks-filled summer bash each year, and this time around Steve Martin and Martin Short will have the honor of tackling the show.
-Bring a bottle of wine and sit through the show (tickets start at $21 way in the back) and then stick around for the post-concert pyro.
+WHAT: The Hollywood Bowl hosts a fireworks-filled summer bash each year, and this time around The Beach Boys will have the honor of tackling the show.
+Bring a bottle of wine and sit through the show (tickets start at $29 way in the back) and then stick around for the post-concert pyro.

 Rooftop Cinema Club

 WHAT: The masters of alfresco rooftop movie viewing have returned for another season of screenings in Downtown L.A., the Arts District and El Segundo.
-For the Fourth, you can pretty much watch a pair of films at each venue every night, including picks like Independence Day, A Star is Born, The Goonies, Bridesmaids, The Sandlot, Do the Right Thing, The Notebook and more.
+For the Fourth, you can pretty much watch a pair of films at each venue every night, including picks like Creed III, Goodfellas, The Great Gatsby, Friday, The Sandlot, Top Gun, Coming to America, Independence Day, The Super Mario Bros. and more.

 Fourth of July Block Party